 Tires should be kept inflated at 14 lbs/in2 (1.0 kg/cm2).
 Improper tire inflation can cause rapid tire wear and poor traction.
 Uneven inflation can cause uneven cutting.
-Overinflation of caster tires can cause casters to "wobble" on hard surfaces.

 BATTERY

 AWARNINGBattery acid is caustic and fumes are explosive and can cause serious injury or death.